-- a.
-The Attendance Secretary or the Attendance Paraprofessional shall run and mail the five-day habitual truancy letters daily. be sent by certified or first class mail.
-The parent/guardian can also be simultaneously notified by an electronic communication; - b.
+- 1. Before the end of the second school day after receiving a report of an unexcused absence, the school shall notify the parent(s) or guardian(s) of a student who is truant from school.
+Notification may be made by personal contact, mail, or telephone call. - a.
+Notice by personal contact or telephone call must be attempted before notice by mail or electronic communication is given. - b.
+A written record of telephone calls or electronic communication shall be kept by the school. - 2.
+Parents or guardians shall be notified to return the student to regular school attendance and to provide an excuse for the absence(s).
+The student's attendance record should be updated (excused or unexcused) to reflect the actual reason for the absence. - 3.
+Schools must make concerted efforts to intervene with students and their families prior to the students' being identified as habitual truants.
+Schools must identify staff members who are responsible for interventions intervening prior to the sending of the five-day habitual-truancy letter. - 4.
+When the student has accumulated five (5) unexcused absences within the school semester, the principal or designee shall mail a habitual-truancy letter by certified or first-class mail.
 Notification may also be simultaneously made by an electronic communication such as email or text message to the parent(s) or guardian(s) of a student who is a habitual truant.
-The letter shall: - 1. (a) be sent by certified or first class mail.
-The parent/guardian can also be simultaneously notified by an electronic communication; - (b) include a statement of the parent's or guardian's responsibility under Wis.
-Stat., § 118.15(1)(a) to cause the child to attend school regularly; - E. include a statement that the parent, guardian, or child may request programmatic or curricular modifications for the child under Wis.
+The letter shall: - a. be sent by certified or first class mail.
+The parent/guardian can also be simultaneously notified by an electronic communication; - b. include a statement of the parent's or guardian's responsibility under Wis.
+Stat., § 118.15(1)(a) to cause the child to attend school regularly; - c. include a statement that the parent, guardian, or child may request programmatic or curricular modifications for the child under Wis.
 Stat., § 118.15(1)(d) and that the child may be eligible for enrollment in a program for children at risk under Wis.
-Stat., § 118.153(3); - d. d. request that the parent(s) or guardian(s) meet with school personnel within five (5) school days of the date of the letter to discuss the student's truancy.
-The date for the meeting may be extended for an additional five days, with the consent of the parent or guardian; - 5. e. include the name of the school personnel with whom the parent or guardian should meet; a date, time, and place for the meeting; and the name, address, and telephone number of a person to contact to arrange a different date, time, or place within ten (10) days of the date that the habitual truancy notice was sent; and - 6. f. include a statement of the penalties that may be imposed on the parent or guardian under Wis.
-Stat., § 118.15(5) if he or she fails to cause the child to attend school regularly as required under Wis.
-Stat., § 118.15(1)(a). - 7.
-The habitual-truancy letter is required to be sent only once per academic year.
+Stat., § 118.153(3); - d. request that the parent(s) or guardian(s) meet with school personnel within five (5) school days of the date of the letter to discuss the student's truancy.
+The date for the meeting may be extended for an additional five days, with the consent of the parent or guardian;